Commissioner Calvert Leads Charge for New Bexar County Clinical Skills Center at University of the Incarnate Word Medical School

 Medical School Dean, Dr. Robyn Phillips-Madson, asserts that “Commissioner Calvert’s support was invaluable in advocating to the Commissioner’s Court for [the construction of the] interactive learning environment and clinical space.”

-Bexar County, with the rest of the nation, suffers from an acute shortage of physicians and trained medical personnel—with an even more substantial shortcomings in retaining native San Antonian medical talent.
+Bexar County, like so many other Texan counties , suffers from an acute shortage of physicians and trained medical personnel—with an even more substantial shortcoming in its retention of native San Antonian medical talent.

-The construction of the clinic is a meaningful step towards resolving this shortfall.
-23% of the UIW School of Osteopathic Medicine’s inaugural class are Bexar County natives, a figure bound to rise.
-The school has a an inaugural class made up of 76% percent of students who are from Texas.
+The construction of the clinic is a meaningful step towards resolving this shortfall—23% of the School of Osteopathic Medicine’s inaugural class are native Bexar County citizens.

 For further coverage, click here.